Lefkada’s draw is exceptional beach beauty. But is it for everyone?

 Sprawling over an elevated green studded with towering pine trees above, this tavern’s location above the lookout point for Egremni is hard to miss.
 Such a precious spot also happens to go hand-in-hand with excellent food.
 Succulent lamb, a stand-out moussaka, beef stifado, and chicken ala crème crowd-pleaser (with fries) devoured by the girls.
 As you wait for your meal, a toy-filled sand pit draws them happily away to leave you in a moment of Zen.
 There’s more – swings and a slide peek out from the foilafe of a mini playground steps below.
 It’s the kind of set-up that encourages families to linger.

-A small family tavern in a quiet corner under Karya square’s plane trees, a menu of familiar favourites with some secret recipe type execution continue to impress even the most restaurant-tired taste buds.
-There’s ample space for the kids to have a run around in between empty tables if you go early (i.e. not Greek timing) – we sat next to a large tree trunk they made circles around for a good 20 minutes.
+A small family-run taverna in a quiet corner under Karya square’s plane trees, a menu of familiar favourites with some secret recipe type execution continue to impress even the most restaurant-tired taste buds.
+There’s ample space for the kids to have a dash around between empty tables if you go early (i.e. not Greek timing) – we sat next to a large tree which they circled for 20 minutes, beam balancing on the short wall enclosing it.
 Head to the Folklore Museum in advance if you’re looking for more ways to spend sunny afternoons off-beach.

 — TAVERNA PANTAZIS (Nikiana) —